-Events Indicatives date Bid/Issue opening date [•] Bid/Issue closing date [•] Finalization of Basis of Allotment with the Designated Stock Exchange [•] Initiation of Allotment / Refunds / Unblocking of Funds from ASBA Account or UPI ID linked bank account [•] Credit of Equity Shares to Demat accounts of Allottees [•] Commencement of trading of the Equity Shares on the Stock Exchange [•]
+Events Indicatives date

+Bid/Issue opening date September 15, 2023

+Bid/Issue closing date September 20, 2023

+Finalization of Basis of Allotment with the Designated Stock On or before September 25, 2023

+Exchange

+Initiation of Allotment / Refunds / Unblocking of Funds from On or before September 26, 2023

+ASBA Account or UPI ID linked bank account

+Credit of Equity Shares to Demat accounts of Allottees On or before September 27, 2023

+Commencement of trading of the Equity Shares on the Stock On or before September 28, 2023

+Exchange

 Bids and any revisions to the same will be accepted only between 10.00 a.m. to 5.00 p.m.
-(Indian Standard Time) during the Issue Period at the Bidding Centers mentioned in the Bid cum Application Form.
+(Indian Standard Time)

+during the Issue Period at the Bidding Centers mentioned in the Bid cum Application Form.